 Bench press (video) – This is a test to measure absolute strength.
 Lower the bar until contact is made with the chest to the 3-inch sponge.
 Then, from the down position, raise the bar toward the ceiling, until the full, yet soft extension of the elbow is obtained.

 300-meter run (video) – This is a test to measure anaerobic power or the ability to make an intense burst of effort for a short period or distance.
 This test consists of sprinting 300 meters in 65 seconds or less.
-Entire body must cross the finish line.
+The entire body must cross the finish line.

-1.5 mile run (video) – This is a test to measure aerobic power or cardiovascular endurance (the ability to have stamina over time).
+1.5-mile run (video) – This is a test to measure aerobic power or cardiovascular endurance (the ability to have stamina over time).
 This test consists of running/walking or any combination as long as the appropriate distance is covered.
-Entire body must cross the finish line.
+The entire body must cross the finish line.

 The candidate must pass all five events in order to successfully pass the entry-level physical fitness testing.
 If the candidate fails any event, they may re-take that event no sooner than 48 hours and no later than 60 days.
 If a candidate withdraws from any event they will be required to complete the entire physical fitness testing at the next regularly scheduled exam.
 A candidate may participate in the physical fitness testing in its entirety (test and retest) up to four times in a one-year period, which shall be calculated from the first date of testing.
-Candidates will be required to pass another physical fitness examination post-offer, pre-employment for appointment to the academy.
+Candidates will be required to pass another physical fitness examination prior to starting the Police Training Academy.

 Oral board interview